Getting a second opinion

 After all, this is your life we are talking about!

-How to seek a second opinion after a brain tumor diagnosis
+How to seek a second opinion after your diagnosis

 Note: How this process plays out will depend on which country you live in and what medical system you are part of.